esphome/esphome-docs/cookbook/oled.rst

       scl: D6
       scan: true

-Set ``scan: true`` if you don’t know the address of your display and check the log for the node:
+The display in this example has the address ``0x3C`` this may vary on different batches of displays

 .. code-block::